-Tires should be rotated every 7,500 miles (12 500 km).
+Tires should be rotated every 5,000 to 8,000 miles (8 000 to 13 000 km).

 Any time you notice unusual wear, rotate your tires as soon as possible and check wheel alignment.
 Also check for damaged tires or wheels.
-See When It Is Time for New Tires on page 5-56 and Wheel Replacement on page 5-59 for more information.
+See When It Is Time for New Tires on page 5-64 and Wheel Replacement on page 5-67 for more information.

 The purpose of regular rotation is to achieve more uniform wear for all tires on the vehicle.
 The first rotation is the most important.
-See "Part A: Scheduled Maintenance Services," in Section 6, for scheduled rotation intervals.
+See Scheduled Maintenance on page 6-4, for scheduled rotation intervals.

 When rotating your tires, always use the correct rotation pattern shown here.

 Don't include the compact spare tire in your tire rotation.

-After the tires have been rotated, adjust the front and rear inflation pressures as shown on the Tire-Loading Information label.
+After the tires have been rotated, adjust the front and rear inflation pressures as shown on the Tire and Loading Information label.

 Make certain that all wheel nuts are properly tightened.
-See "Wheel Nut Torque" under Capacities and Specifications on page 5-86.
+See "Wheel Nut Torque" under Capacities and Specifications on page 5-95.